-Sea turtle populations have been seriously reduced world-wide through a number of human influences including: artificial lighting, plastic and marine debris, beach erosion and coastal armoring, and commercial fishing.
-Other influences include: illegal sea turtle shell trade, oil spills, harvest for consumption, marine pollution, beach activities, and climate change.
-Natural pressures on sea turtles include predation.
-For these reasons all species of sea turtle are in an imperiled state that warrants legal protection.
+Sea turtle populations have been seriously reduced globally through a number of human influences including artificial lighting, plastic and marine debris, beach erosion and coastal armoring, and as bycatch in commercial fishing.
+Other influences include illegal sea turtle shell trade, oil spills, harvest for consumption, beach activities, and climate change.
+Natural pressures on sea turtles include predation, both before and after hatching.
+For these reasons all species of sea turtles are in an imperiled state that warrants legal protection.

-Beach furniture can obstruct and entangle nesting sea turtles but there are some simple steps to take that can reduce these potential impacts:
+Beach furniture can obstruct and entangle nesting sea turtles but there are some simple steps that can be taken to reduce these potential impacts:

-- Place furniture at least five feet from any marked nest
+- Place furniture at least five feet from any marked sea turtle nest.

-- Use umbrellas that clamp directly to the furniture or place the umbrella pole into an anchored holder or sleeve turtle tracks over furniture
+- Use umbrellas that clamp directly to the furniture or place the umbrella pole into an anchored holder.